1980 Formula One season: Round 5: Belgium

-The cancellation of the Mexican Grand Prix, supposed to have taken place 2 weeks after Long Beach created a 5-week gap between Long Beach and the Belgian Grand Prix.
-The F1 circus started its 4-month long European tour at Zolder, where Frenchman Didier Pironi took his first ever victory in his Ligier-Ford/Cosworth ahead of Alan Jones and his Argentine teammate Carlos Reutemann.
+The cancellation of the Mexican Grand Prix, supposed to have taken place 2 weeks after Long Beach, created a 5-week gap between Long Beach and the Belgian Grand Prix.
+The F1 circus started its 4-month long European tour at Zolder, where Frenchman Didier Pironi took his first career victory in his Ligier-Ford/Cosworth ahead of Alan Jones and his Argentine teammate Carlos Reutemann.

 Round 6: Monaco

-The classic street race in Monaco provided some excitement: there was a big pile-up at the start, where Derek Daly went flying twice over a number of cars at the first corner.
-He took out Prost in a McLaren, his teammate Jean-Pierre Jarier and Bruno Giacomelli in an Alfa.
+The street race in Monaco began with a pile-up at the start, where Derek Daly went flying twice over a number of cars at the first corner.
+He took out Prost in the McLaren, his teammate Jean-Pierre Jarier and Bruno Giacomelli in an Alfa Romeo.
 Didier Pironi led and crashed, and Carlos Reutemann took the lead and won from Frenchman Jacques Laffite in a Ligier-Ford/Cosworth and Piquet in a Brabham.

 Non-championship race: Spain

-The Spanish Grand Prix at the tight and twisty Jarama circuit near Madrid ended up losing its championship status after Jean-Marie Balestre announced on morning of Friday's practice (in an attempt to put FOCA in their place after drivers driving for FOCA-aligned teams did not show up to drivers' meetings at the previous 2 Grands Prix) that the 1980 Spanish GP would not count as a championship round.
+The Spanish Grand Prix at the Jarama circuit near Madrid ended up losing its championship status after Jean-Marie Balestre announced on morning of Friday's practice (in an attempt to put FOCA in their place after drivers driving for FOCA-aligned teams did not show up to drivers' meetings at the previous 2 Grands Prix) that the 1980 Spanish GP would not count as a championship round.
 Balestre also stripped the drivers of their racing licenses.
 The FISA-supported manufacturer teams – Renault, Ferrari, and Alfa – all pulled out, and the FOCA-supported independent constructors stayed to race.
 The race was won by Alan Jones, who had also taken pole.
-The race's loss of championship status hurt the event quite badly; as it was only to be hosted once more at Jarama during the following year, which saw reduced crowds and a date even further into the year in one of the hottest parts of Europe.

 Round 7: France

 The abrupt non-championship status of the Spanish Grand Prix and the cancellation of the Swedish Grand Prix at the Anderstorp circuit meant there was a 6-week gap between the Monaco and French Grands Prix.
-The French Grand Prix took place while the Spanish Grand Prix debacle was still raging on 4 weeks afterwards.
-With their racing licenses given back to them, the drivers got on with their jobs, and at the Paul Ricard circuit on the southern French riviera near Marseille, Williams driver Jones beat the Ligiers of Jacques Laffite and Didier Pironi on home soil.
-Jones won the race by 4.52 seconds from a charging Pironi after he had been held up by teammate Laffite for a number of laps.
+The French Grand Prix took place while the situation around the Spanish Grand Prix was continuing 4 weeks afterwards.
+With their racing licenses given back to them, the drivers got on with the racing, and at the Paul Ricard circuit on the southern French riviera near Marseille, Williams driver Jones beat the Ligiers of Jacques Laffite and Didier Pironi on home soil.
+Jones won the race by 4.52 seconds from Pironi after he had been held up by teammate Laffite for a number of laps.